205 W 5th Ave

 Exotic Plant Information Collector (EPIC) is a Windows WPF application built with Esri’s ArcGIS Runtime SDK for .NET that can be taken into the field to collect geo-located weed infestation data.
 This application helped replace the older system and has saved hours in collection and processing time.
 The department director uses EPIC to flag the existing weed logs that are collected as either “concerns” or “work orders”.
 When inspectors come in each morning, they sort the weed log and check to see what to work on for that day.
 Before leaving the office, the inspector downloads all features and data tables to a local geodatabase to be able to use EPIC in an “offline” mode while in the field.

-EPIC will be added to the Esri Developers Success Stories page (https://developers.arcgis.com/success-stories/) which showcases applications built using Esri technology as best practice solutions.
+Read more about EPIC on the Esri Developers Success Stories page, which showcases applications built using Esri technology as best practice solutions.

 Kittitas County's comprehensive, long-range view of geographic information management.